 - While individual arbitrations are confidential if the parties so determine, the AAA's rules and procedures are available to the public on its Web site and in hard copy.

-- The AAA is committed to diversity in its hiring of staff, its neutrals, and its Board of Directors.
+- The AAA is committed to diversity and inclusion in its hiring of staff, its neutrals, and its Board of Directors.
 AAA directors are a global and diverse group comprised of business executives, partners of international law firms, union executives, conflict management professionals, and academic leaders.
 The AAA's Board of Directors is listed in the President's Letter and Financial Statements for the previous year following each Annual Meeting.

 - The AAA seeks advice from a diverse group of international, national, and regional advisory committees comprised of directors, users, neutrals, and business and legal leaders.